ayrna/orca-python/README.md

 ## Installation Requirements

-Besides the need of the aforementioned Python interpreter, you will need to install the next Python modules in order to run an experiment:
+Besides the need of the aforementioned Python interpreter, you will need to install the next Python modules in order to run an experiment (needs recent versions of scikit-learn >=0.20.0):

 - numpy (tested with version 1.15.2)
 - pandas (tested with version 0.23.4)